As seen in:

 What kills a relationship?

-This communication skills guide will show you:
+This guide will show you:

 Want to save time and have your resume ready in 5 minutes?
 Try our resume builder.
 It’s fast and easy to use.
-Plus, you’ll get tips and right vs. wrong examples while writing your resume.
-See +20 resume templates and create your resume here.
+Plus, you’ll get ready-made content to add with one click.
+See 20+ resume templates and create your resume here.

-What Are Communication Skills?
+1. What Are Communication Skills?

-- Absorbing, sharing, and understanding information presented.
+- Absorbing, sharing, and understanding the information presented.

 - Communicating (whether by pen, mouth, etc.) in a way that others grasp.